Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-19.md

-# Day 19 - Summer Training Report
+# Day 19 - Summer Training Daily Diary

-# Random Forest Classification and Model Comparison
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand Random Forest as an ensemble learning algorithm and compare its performance with Decision Tree and Logistic Regression models.
-The session focused on building Random Forest models, evaluating classification performance, analyzing feature importance, and comparing different classification algorithms.
+Today's session focused on Random Forest Classification and its advantages over a single Decision Tree.
+I learned how ensemble learning improves prediction accuracy, how Random Forest combines multiple decision trees, and how to compare its performance with Logistic Regression and Decision Tree models.

 ---

+## Tasks Assigned by the Industry Expert

+The following tasks were assigned during today's training session:

+1. Understand the concept of Ensemble Learning and Random Forest.
+2. Build a Random Forest Classification model using Scikit-learn.
+3. Evaluate the model using different classification metrics.
+4. Analyze feature importance in the trained model.
+5. Compare Random Forest with Logistic Regression and Decision Tree models.
+6. Experiment with different hyperparameter values to observe their effect on model performance.

+---

+## Work Performed

+During the practical session, I completed the following activities:

+- Built and trained a Random Forest Classifier using the Titanic dataset.
+- Generated predictions for the testing dataset.
+- Evaluated the model using Accuracy, Confusion Matrix, and Classification Report.
+- Performed Cross-Validation to check the consistency of model performance.
+- Analyzed feature importance using Gini Importance.
+- Compared feature importance with the coefficients obtained from Logistic Regression.
+- Compared the performance of Logistic Regression, Decision Tree, and Random Forest models.
+- Experimented with different values of `n_estimators` to observe their impact on prediction accuracy.
+- Tuned the `min_samples_leaf` parameter to improve model generalization.
+- Explored Permutation Feature Importance for feature analysis.
+- Compared the behaviour of Decision Tree and Random Forest models.

+---

 ## Topics Covered

-### 1. Introduction to Random Forest
+### Introduction to Random Forest
 - Understanding Ensemble Learning.
 - Introduction to Random Forest.
 - Limitations of a single Decision Tree.
 - Advantages of combining multiple decision trees.

-### 2. Working of Random Forest
+### Working of Random Forest
 - Bootstrap Aggregation (Bagging).
 - Random sampling with replacement.
 - Feature Subspace Sampling.
 - Majority Voting for final prediction.
-- Reducing overfitting through ensemble methods.
+- Reducing overfitting using ensemble methods.

-### 3. Building a Random Forest Classifier
+### Building a Random Forest Model

-- Training a Random Forest model using Scikit-learn.
+- Training a Random Forest Classifier using Scikit-learn.
 - Setting the number of trees (`n_estimators`).
 - Limiting tree depth using `max_depth`.
 - Generating predictions for unseen data.

-### 4. Model Evaluation
+### Model Evaluation
 - Evaluating model accuracy.
-- Cross-validation.
+- Performing Cross-Validation.
-- Classification Report.
+- Understanding the Classification Report.
-- Confusion Matrix.
+- Interpreting the Confusion Matrix.
 - Comparing training and testing performance.

-### 5. Feature Importance
+### Feature Importance
 - Understanding Gini Importance.
 - Identifying the most influential features.
 - Comparing Random Forest feature importance with Logistic Regression coefficients.
-- Interpreting feature importance graphs.
+- Interpreting feature importance results.

-### 6. Classifier Comparison
+### Model Comparison
 - Comparing:
   - Logistic Regression
   - Decision Tree
   - Random Forest
-- Comparing test accuracy and cross-validation accuracy.
+- Comparing prediction accuracy and Cross-Validation scores.
-- Understanding strengths and limitations of each classifier.
+- Understanding the strengths and limitations of each classification algorithm.

-### 7. Practical Exercises
+### Practice Exercises
 - Experimenting with different values of `n_estimators`.
 - Tuning `min_samples_leaf`.
-- Performing Permutation Feature Importance.
+- Exploring Permutation Feature Importance.
-- Comparing Decision Tree and Random Forest decision boundaries.
+- Comparing Decision Tree and Random Forest performance after parameter tuning.
-- Understanding the effect of hyperparameter tuning on model performance.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Built a Random Forest Classifier using Scikit-learn.
-- Trained the model using the Titanic dataset.
-- Generated predictions for the testing dataset.
-- Evaluated model performance using Accuracy, Confusion Matrix, and Classification Report.
-- Performed Cross-Validation to assess model reliability.
-- Analyzed feature importance using Gini Importance.
-- Compared feature importance with Logistic Regression coefficients.
-- Compared the performance of Logistic Regression, Decision Tree, and Random Forest models.
-- Experimented with different values of `n_estimators`.
-- Performed hyperparameter tuning using `min_samples_leaf`.
-- Explored Permutation Feature Importance.
-- Compared Decision Tree and Random Forest decision boundaries.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+At the end of today's session, I was able to:

-- Understand the working principle of Random Forest.
+- Understand the concept of Ensemble Learning and Random Forest.
-- Explain the concept of Ensemble Learning.
+- Explain how Random Forest improves upon a single Decision Tree.
-- Build and evaluate Random Forest models.
+- Build and evaluate a Random Forest Classification model.
-- Interpret Classification Reports and Confusion Matrices.
+- Interpret Accuracy, Confusion Matrix, and Classification Report.
 - Analyze feature importance using tree-based models.
-- Compare the performance of different classification algorithms.
+- Compare the performance of Logistic Regression, Decision Tree, and Random Forest models.
-- Understand how ensemble methods improve prediction accuracy and reduce overfitting.
+- Understand how hyperparameter tuning helps improve model performance and generalization.

 ---

 ## Conclusion

-Today's session introduced Random Forest as a powerful ensemble learning technique for classification problems.
-Through practical implementation and comparative analysis, I learned how Random Forest improves upon Decision Trees by combining multiple models, reducing overfitting, and providing more reliable predictions.
-The session also strengthened my understanding of feature importance and model comparison, which are essential for selecting appropriate Machine Learning algorithms.
+Today's practical session helped me understand how Random Forest combines multiple decision trees to produce more reliable predictions.
+By training the model, evaluating its performance, and comparing it with other classification algorithms, I gained practical knowledge of ensemble learning and feature importance.
+This session strengthened my understanding of selecting suitable classification models for Machine Learning problems.